paboyle/Grid/documentation/manual.rst

 CovariantCshift
 ^^^^^^^^^^^^^^^^^^^^

-Covariant Cshift operations are provided for common cases of boundary condition.
+Covariant Cshift operations are provided for common cases of the boundary condition.
 These may be further optimised in future::

   template<class covariant,class gauge>